 A large part of good Search Engine Optimisation is to ensure that your category and product pages look as relevant as possible for the keywords you are targeting.

-While training clients in SEO I noticed that many of the shopping cart platforms they used did not have the necessary features that allowed them to correctly optimise their website.
+While running SEO training workshops, I noticed that many of the shopping cart platforms they used did not have the necessary features that allowed them to correctly optimise their website.

 We analysed over 1,000 websites using the most popular eCommerce carts to see which ranked best on the first page of Google and the degree to which they were performing on a number of other engagement metrics such as bounce rate and page views.